Did you know that most cases of thyroid disease are autoimmune in nature? (1)

-Hashimoto’s is a progressive autoimmune condition that results in the destruction of the thyroid gland and leads to hypothyroidism, and in some cases, to other types of autoimmune conditions.
+Hashimoto’s is a progressive autoimmune condition that results in the destruction of the thyroid gland and leads to hypothyroidism — and in some cases, to other types of autoimmune conditions as well.
+(2)

-The condition may take many years to develop and is thought to be triggered by damage to the thyroid gland, which results in immune cells congregating in the thyroid gland, and eventually losing their ability to differentiate the thyroid gland from a foreign invader like a virus or bacteria.
+The condition may take many years to develop and is thought to be triggered by damage to the thyroid gland.
+This results in immune cells congregating in the thyroid gland, and eventually losing their ability to differentiate the thyroid gland from a foreign invader (like a virus or bacteria).

-This is because conventional medicine doctors will only test the TSH, but that won’t be elevated until Stage 4.
+Getting a diagnosis can take so long because most conventional doctors only test one’s TSH levels, but they won’t be elevated until stage 4.
 There are better tests — that are covered by insurance — that can reveal thyroid disease up to a decade before a change in TSH is detected.
-However, most doctors won’t run these tests until a change in TSH is seen.
+But in my experience, most doctors won’t run these tests until a change in TSH is seen.
 It is really quite backward!

-In the case when a person is found to have Hashimoto’s with thyroid function that still falls within the normal limits, most conventional doctors will say: “I can’t do anything for you now, but follow up with me when your thyroid burns out.
+In the case when a person is found to have Hashimoto’s with thyroid function that still falls within the normal limits by standard reference ranges, most conventional doctors will say: “I can’t do anything for you now, but follow up with me when your thyroid burns out.
 We can start you on medications at that point.”

-Giving thyroid medications to a thyroid deficient person is extremely important and can save lives, but this type of “rescue care” does nothing for preventing the progression of the autoimmune condition or for helping a person to heal from the condition.
+Giving thyroid medications to a thyroid-deficient person is extremely important and can save lives, but this type of “rescue care” does nothing for preventing the progression of the autoimmune condition or for helping a person heal from the condition.

 It’s akin to pouring more water into a bucket with a hole in it, without plugging up the leak!

-Wiersinga and colleagues in a 2014 article identified 5 stages of Hashimoto’s.
+In a 2014 article, Wiersinga and colleagues identified 5 stages of Hashimoto’s.
+(3)